w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In (1), when a referendum is initially created, it can be immediately voted on by the community.
 However, it is not immediately in a state where it can end, or otherwise have its votes counted, be approved and summarily enacted.
-Instead, the proposal will stay within a **Lead-in** period until it fulfills three criteria:
+Instead, the proposal will stay within a **Lead-in Period** until it fulfills three criteria:

 - Proposals must stay within the lead-in period at least for a minimum amount of time.
 This helps